 There are over 350 species of hummingbirds all over the world.
 All these hummingbird species are very common in size and shape.
-All these species of hummingbirds varying widely in their colors.
+All these species of hummingbirds vary widely in their colors.
 So, we can say the Hummingbird family is very large, which is mostly found in the South of the U.S, Western Hemisphere, and between the 10 degrees of the north and south of the equator.

 These birds are considered in the smallest family of birds due to their small size.
 The maximum species of hummingbirds only measure 3 to 5 inches in size.
-Hummingbirds are also considered as migrating birds due to their different migration routes all year.
+Hummingbirds are also considered migrating birds due to their different migration routes all year.
 Many species of Hummingbirds spend their winter in Central America or Mexico and move to the north in the breeding season.
 There are very few species of hummingbirds which you can see around all the year.
 Let’s see some common Hummingbird species.

 Table of Content

 - 2. Anna’s Hummingbird

 - 3. Rufous Hummingbird

 - 6. Costa’s Hummingbird